By Michelle Calfee, an Ed.D. student at Carson Newman University

 As a parent myself, I know that my involvement in my son’s education had a direct impact on his academic achievement and his self-esteem.
 My son is now 20 years old, and looking back at my involvement in his education, I realize there is still more I could have done to be active.

-At the age of 4, Austin began playing sports.
+At the age of 4 when Austin was in k-8 public charter school, he began playing sports.
 I attended every game, and we talked about every game on the way home.
 When he started school, we added things about school to our conversation.
 We discussed what he did at school, what he learned, how his friends were, how his teacher was and anything else that happened during his school day.
 I was an active parent in his early years.

 As Austin started middle school and high school, I was not as active as when he was younger.
 Every day I asked Austin, “How was your day?”
 He always answered, “Fine.”
 As he grew older, I often settled for that answer and didn’t inquire as much as I should have.

 After looking at all of research about the importance of parental involvement, I know now what I could have done more of when he was in middle and high school.
 During his middle school years, I could have volunteered more at the school.
 In addition, I could have had more parent-teacher meetings and ask specific questions about what was going on with Austin.
 When I contacted Austin’s teachers, it was typically over a question, issue or concern.
 There were few times I checked in with the teacher just to see how Austin was doing.